 Chinatown is full of souvenirs shops, street art and of course, many eateries.
 Visit the Buddha Tooth Relic Temple, where you can tour the four-storey temple and a museum.
 Also, check out the intricate design of the Hindu temple, Sri Mariamman Temple.

-If you enjoy street art, there are a few scattered in Chinatown.
-Some of them on the exterior of Chinatown Complex Food Centre and others are on the small streets off of South Bridge Road.
+And make sure to walk around Chinatown to find wall murals.
+Some are on the exterior of the Chinatown Complex Food Centre and others are on the small streets off of South Bridge Road.

-Take the MRT from Somerset (NS23) on the north-south (red) line to Chinatown Station (NE4/DT19) on the north-east (purple) line.
-You will have to change subway line at Dhoby Ghaut (NS24/NE6/CC1).
+How to get there: Take the MRT from Somerset (NS23) on the north-south (red) line to Chinatown Station (NE4/DT19) on the north-east (purple) line.
+You must change the subway line at Dhoby Ghaut (NS24/NE6/CC1).

 6. Eat a Michelin level Hainanese chicken rice for lunch